 I’d like to share something with you that I’ve only addressed in one-on-one situations with clients and colleagues.
-This has to do with something called “one minute wonders” in the EFT (Emotional Freedom Techniques), or “tapping”, community.
+This has to do with something called a “One Minute Wonder” in the EFT (Emotional Freedom Techniques) or “tapping” community.

-It is a disservice to everyone when we focus on the small percentage of “one minute wonders” and pretend that is the norm.
+It is a disservice to everyone when we focus on the small percentage of a “One Minute Wonder” and pretend that is the norm.

-Are there “one minute wonders” in tapping?
-Absolutely!
-In fact, at my first tapping workshop in 1999, I was able to release my water phobia of 34 years in fifteen to twenty minutes.
-Over the years, I’ve had other ones too.
+In fact, at my first tapping workshop in 1999, I was able to release my water phobia of 34 years in 15-20 minutes.
+Over the years, I’ve had other ones, too.

 Tapping is, without a doubt, the most powerful tool I’ve ever used to help the body complete the releasing of emotions and return the body to a state of balance.
 Tapping is absolutely a short cut to talk therapy and many other therapies out there.

-Please don’t make yourself or the technique wrong if you’re not experiencing these “one minute wonders”.
-There’s nothing wrong with you… you’re completely on track… just keep tapping and peeling away the layers of each issue you’re working on.
+Please don’t make yourself or the technique wrong if you’re not experiencing a “One Minute Wonder.”
+There’s nothing wrong with you…you’re completely on track.
+Just keep tapping and peeling away the layers of each issue you’re working on.